Thomas Bach: Olympic host city elections

 The first bidding process over which Thomas Bach presided was for the 2022 Winter Olympics.
 Bids were due in November 2013, and the host city, Beijing, was elected to host the 2022 Winter Olympics at the 128th IOC Session in Kuala Lumpur, Malaysia, in July 2015.
 Lausanne was elected to host the 2020 Winter Youth Olympics during that same session.

 During the bidding process for the 2024 Summer Olympics in 2017, President Bach proposed a joint awarding of the 2024 and 2028 Summer Olympics after several bidders withdrew.
 The IOC later approved a plan to award the 2024 Olympics to Paris, with Los Angeles securing the right to host the 2028 Olympics.
 President Bach presided over the electoral procedures at the 131st IOC Session in Lima, Peru.
 Both cities were unanimously elected.

 Milan and Cortina d'Ampezzo were elected to host the 2026 Winter Olympics at the 134th IOC Session in Lausanne, Switzerland, in 2019.

 Reception and challenges

+Bach's tenure received mixed reviews from observers.
+Chief sports writer for The Telegraph, Oliver Brown, said of Bach that "for 13 years [he had] masqueraded as the kindly figurehead of the Olympic movement, while acting like a ruthless autocrat."

 Consultancy contract for Siemens

-Thomas Bach came under criticism when it became known in April 2008 that he had a consulting contract with Siemens from the turn of the millennium, which was remunerated with 400,000 Euros in 2008 and provided for additional expenses of 5,000 Euros per day.
-Bach is said to have organized invitations from the Arab world for the Siemens Group.
-Siemens supervisory board members criticized that with such high fees, additional daily payment was "absolutely unusual."
+In 2008, Bach was the subject of criticism when Der Spiegel reported that in 2005 he had a €200,000 consultancy contract with Siemens, which was remunerated with €400,000 in 2008 and provided for additional expenses of €5,000 per day.
+Bach was alleged to have used his IOC connections to attract the government of Kuwait as an investor for a Siemens project, allegedly lobbying Sheikh Ahmed al-Sabah, then Kuwait's energy minister and an IOC member, on behalf of the company.
+Siemens' supervisory board members criticized that with such high fees, additional daily payment was "absolutely unusual."
 They also criticized a possible conflict of interest, because Siemens profited from contracts related to sports, and overlaps between his professional activities and his work as a sports official.